john-a-ellis/Credit_Card_Fraud/README.md

 To run the notebooks supporting this analysis the Fraud_test.csv file must be placed in a folder called 'Resources' directly below the folder containing the notebooks.

 ## An Overview of the project and its purpose:
 To create a binary classification machine learning model to identify fraudulent transactions within a population of 555718 transactions.
-The labelled dataset consisted of the following 22 features:
+The labeled dataset consisted of the following 22 features:

 1. Trans_date_trans_time: Timestamp of the transaction (date and time).
 2. Cc_num:Unique customer identification number.